Phil has the most Phil day ever at Arnold Palmer Invitational

 ORLANDO – Phil’s gonna do Phil.

-In the city of theme parks, Phil Mickelson was his own E-ride in Thursday’s first round of the Arnold Palmer Invitational, taking the golf world on another wonderful 18-hole journey full of thrills and a few spills.
+In the city of theme parks, Phil Mickelson was his own E-Ticket ride in Thursday’s first round of the Arnold Palmer Invitational, taking the golf world on another wonderful 18-hole journey full of thrills and a few spills.

 Playing Arnie’s annual bash for the first time since 2013, Mickelson was far from ho-hum under sun-splashed skies and signed for a 4-under-par 68 which put him on the first page of the leaderboard.